joeydd032995-pixel/jEVA/README.md

 <strong> If you wish to modify endpoints, ollama models or other: you can find these options in the config section at `eva.py` </strong>

+> Also, YES.
+I am aware it is a one-file only script and it ain't good coding practices, I've heard complaints about why not splitting into modules. i PURPOSELY made as one file only to be run as a single run easier on path, if you want to split, just fork it and copy paste to different .py files and set EVA as modular rather than one-file.

 ### 📁 Directory Structure of EVA (currently single-file and not modular)

 ```